 It’s made in the USA and is highly recommended by veterinarians to treat yeast infections, hot spots, redness, skin rashes, and other skin irritations and itching in cats and pets.

 What Makes It The Best Dog Infection Medicine

 You will find Bexley Labs Curaseb Antifungal & Antibacterial Chlorhexidine medicated wipes potent enough to have a quick effect on your pets’ skin problems but mild enough not to cause redness or further irritation.

 It’s gentle even on slightly broken skin.

 It also has a pleasant cucumber-melon scent.

-This third best dog skin infection treatment will help to provide instant relief for dogs suffering from intense itching.
+This third-best dog skin infection treatment will help provide instant relief for dogs suffering from intense itching.

 It will effectively stop their vigorous scratching and alleviate their discomfort.

 4Veterinary Formula Clinical Care Shampoo by SynergyLabs

-Aside from this biocide, this medicated shampoo also contains aloe vera and lanolin which helps in healing and conditioning the scalp.
+Aside from this biocide, this medicated shampoo also contains aloe vera and lanolin, which help heal and condition the scalp.

 It is effective against dermatitis, pyoderma, ringworm, and other skin irritations and breakouts of various origins.

 What Makes It The Ideal Dog Skin Infection Medicine

 We think that SynergyLabs’ Veterinary Formula Clinical Care Antiseptic & Antifungal Shampoo is much easier to implement as a treatment than other products of the same formulation.

 That eventually brings about better results within a short period of time.

 There’s no question about the convenience of applying for medicine while bathing your dogs regularly.

 5 Classic's Lime Sulfur Dip